How Does Car Accident Compensation Work in Maryland?

-- File a personal injury lawsuit against the at-fault driver - Insurance companies may give you a lowball offer, or drag out the claims process.
-An experienced attorney knows the system, and knows how fight for your rights.
+- File a personal injury lawsuit against the at-fault driver – Insurance companies may give you a lowball offer, or drag out the claims process.
+An experienced attorney knows the system, and knows how to fight for your rights.
 You only have a limited amount of time to take legal action.
 Under Maryland law, you have 3 years to file a lawsuit.
-This deadline is known as the "statute of limitations."
-But just because you can wait 3 years does not mean you should do so.
-The sooner you take legal action, the better.
+This deadline is known as the “statute of limitations.”
+But just because you can wait 3 years does not mean you should not act immediately in order to preserve your claim.
+(The District also has a 3-year statute, while Virginia is 2 years.)
+However, the sooner you take legal action, the better.
 Keep in mind evidence disappears and memory fades over time, so you need to have a thorough investigation done right away while things are still fresh.

-- File your own claim with your insurance company - Called a "first party claim," this option establishes a paper trail, which can work in your favor.
+- File your own claim with your insurance company – Called a “first party claim,” this option establishes a paper trail, which can work in your favor.
+You will file a claim with your insurance under your PIP or Med-Pay coverage of your own auto policy.
 Your own insurance will then work to reimburse some of your expenses, including medical bills and missed wages from work.

-- File a claim with the other driver's insurance company - Called a "third party claim," this option puts the responsibility for compensating you after your accident with the at-fault driver's insurance company.
-The other driver caused your crash.
+- File a claim with the other driver’s insurance company – Called a “third party claim,” this option puts the responsible party on notice that you will be seeking compensation from him/her The other driver caused your crash.
 Their insurance company should pay for it.

 Insurance Requirements in Maryland